Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Acknowledgments

 \section{Acknowledgments}

 Katzfuss' research was partially supported by National Science Foundation (NSF) Grant DMS--1521676 and NSF CAREER Grant DMS--1654083.
-Wikle acknowledges the support of NSF Grant SES--1132031, funded through the National Science Foundation Census Research Network program.
-We would like to thank Fuqing Zhang and Amir Nikooienejad for helpful comments and suggestions.
+Wikle acknowledges the support of NSF grant SES-1132031, funded through the National Science Foundation Census Research Network program.
+We would like to thank Fuqing Zhang, Amir Nikooienejad, the Associate Editor, and two anonymous referees for helpful comments and suggestions.